IOTReboot/TasUI/README.md

 ## Docker

-A Docker image for linux/amd64 (more architectures coming soon) is available for [download](https://hub.docker.com/r/effelle/tasui).
+For those who prefer to have everything locally, a Docker image for linux/amd64 (more architectures coming soon) is available for [download](https://hub.docker.com/r/effelle/tasui).

 ```
 docker pull effelle/tasui